vertocode/vuetage-docs/content/docs/components/base-button.md

 - Primary

-The primary variant can be used just calling the component, this is the default value for "variant" props:
+The primary variant can be used just calling the component, this is the default value for "variant" prop.

 <br>